Arushi04/Information-Retrieval/README.md

 6. **creating_trecEval** : Trec eval is the script that I have used to assess the model performances.
 I have written this script in python and it returns the precision, accuracy and recall for each query.

-7. **spam_classification** : Here I have worked on spam classification of emails using Logistic Regression, Decision trees and Multinomial Naive Bayes algorithms.
-This project includes reading the email format of data and cleaning the data.
-For cleaning, I have used spacy library and have indexed the cleaned data on elastic search for further classification.